openjs-foundation/security-collab-space/CVD_Guide/CVD-Step-by-Step-Runbook-and-Guide.md

 However, in practice there are scenarios where it may not be appropriate or possible to immediately prioritize a code change that completely remediates the reported behavior.

-This Runbook assumes that the [SecurityWG] will choose to completely remediate the vulnerability whenever possible, even if this choice requires negotiating a longer disclosure timeline with the Reporter due to the effort required for remediation.
+This runbook assumes that the [SecurityWG] will choose to completely remediate the vulnerability whenever possible, even if this choice requires negotiating a longer disclosure timeline with the Reporter due to the effort required for remediation.

 #### Common Won't Fix Scenarios